Nsayre/nds-docs/ubuntu.rst

 | source : execute commands from a file in the current shell environment
 | curl : makes an http request
 * [curl -s https://example.com/data/example.csv > data/example_data.csv] makes the request silently and suppresses progress output and error messages
+| zip : package and compress a files
+| unzip : list, test, or extract compressed files in a ZIP archive

 ===============
 Man Pages